We want to hear from you: be part of the Royal Docks conversation

 The Royal Docks is on an exciting journey.
 As London’s only Enterprise Zone, the area is set to become a leading example of regeneration.
 A joint delivery team has been established by the Mayor of London and the Mayor of Newham to help guide the area’s redevelopment and ensure that local people and businesses are at the heart of plans for the area.

-We’re engaging with as many people as possible who live, work, or run businesses locally, to make sure that your views inform the Royal Docks’ future.
+Over the past few months we have been out and about, engaging with as many people as possible who live, work, study, visit or run businesses locally, to make sure that your views inform the Royal Docks’ future.
+We are now looking to report back what we have heard and continue the conversation about priorities for the future.
+You can share your ideas by getting involved online.

-The ideas we receive over the coming months will then inform the following plans for the area:
+The ideas we receive will inform the following plans for the area:

 The Royal Docks Economic Purpose, a study to document the existing socio-economic condition of the area and identify likely future economic purposes for the Royal Docks.